KSUDS/course_guide/README.md

 ### Semester deliverables

-1. Completed LinkedIn and GitHub profiles
+1. Completed LinkedIn and GitHub profiles.
 1. A [grade request letter](grade_request.md) stating the key concepts and techniques you learned during our projects and your goals to continue learning in this area, including a grade request representing your knowledge and task completion.
-1. A resume that includes the skills you have learned during our projects
+1. A resume that includes the skills you have learned during our projects.
-1. A semester task form that records your completed tasks during the semester
+1. A semester task form that records your completed tasks during the semester.
-1. Semester project submission on GitHub
+1. Personal project submission on GitHub.

 ### Competency scale

+The following scale highlights the work that must be completed to warrant the listed grade.
+Half-step in your respective grade can be negotiated in your grade request letter if you don't quite meet the specifications.

+#### A: I am a data scientist

+1. All five projects fully completed in both languages.
+2. Team lead presentation at least twice.
+3. Three independent data projects completed.
+4. Active participation in being readings.
+5. Semester deliverables completed.

+#### B: Becoming a data scientist

+1. All five projects completed in at least one language and three completed in both.
+2. Team lead presentation at least once.
+3. Two independent data projects.
+4. Active participation in being readings.
+5. Semester deliverables completed.

+#### C: I understand data scientists

+1. Four projects completed in at least one language and two completed in both.
+2. Team lead presentation at least once.
+3. One independent data project.
+4. Attendance at being readings.
+5. Semester deliverables completed.

+#### D: I think I am awake

+1. One project completed in both languages.